 Conclusion

-Regardless of whether or not a gluten-free or certified gluten-free label is present, to avoid unintentional development of a number of symptoms and conditions associated with celiac disease, ZERO For Life does not recommend individuals with celiac disease consume products containing any gluten-containing ingredient (i.e., Wheat, Barley, or Rye), including “gluten-free” wheat starch, in amounts above 0.01 ppm (0.011 mg of gluten per day).
+Regardless of whether or not a gluten-free or certified gluten-free label is present, to avoid unintentional development of a number of symptoms and conditions associated with celiac disease, ZERO For Life does not recommend individuals with celiac disease consume products containing any gluten-containing ingredient (i.e., Wheat, Barley, or Rye), including “gluten-free” wheat starch, in amounts above 0.01 ppm (i.e., 0.011 mg of gluten per day).

 We have one life to live.
 Let’s make choices that help us live as healthy as we can for as long as we can.